structuredprediction/structuredprediction.github.io/1_cfp.md

 We invite the following two types of papers:

 *  Paper describing original, solid, and scientific research work related to structured learning in NLP.
-*  Paper reviewing existing literature on a specific structure prediction method used in NLP.
+*  Paper reviewing literature on a specific structure prediction method or application.

 All submissions must follow EMNLP 2016 formatting requirements, and they must be in PDF.
 Papers should be *8 pages* in length.
 References do not count against this limit.